markenjiebrynemortel/Lost-Crown/README.md

 B. PlayerCharacter.java</br>
 ​This abstract class is a layer between the generic AbstractCharacter and the specific player classes.</br>

-⚪ 3.
-Concrete Subclasses: Knight, Mage, Archer, Assassin, Dwarf, and Monster. ​These classes define the unique combat identities, primarily demonstrating Polymorphism.</br>
+<h3>⚪ 3.
+Concrete Subclasses: Knight, Mage, Archer, Assassin, Dwarf, and Monster.</h3>
+​These classes define the unique combat identities, primarily demonstrating Polymorphism.

 The game engine can treat a Knight and a Mage uniformly as an AbstractCharacter.
 When the method player.specialAttack(target) is called, Java automatically determines and executes the correct, specific code block for the actual type of character (Knight.specialAttack or Mage.specialAttack), which is dynamic behavior through superclass references.</br>

-⚪ 4.
-Game Engine: FinalProjectGame.java
+<h3>⚪ 4.
+Game Engine: FinalProjectGame.java</h3>
 ​This class contains the main method and controls the entire program flow, demonstrating Exception Handling and the use of Arrays.
 </p></br>